RebeccaMusic/sortedcitation/README.md

-The package provided 3 commands to sort the bibliography at the end of the article.
+The package provides 3 commands to sort the bibliography at the end of the article.

 \scite is used the same as \cite.